Insights·Translation

 A sturdy bridge can carry your ideas and messages safely across.
 But a shaky one built on weak foundations?
 It can damage your brand and break your bond with buyers.

-Translation for marketing goes beyond literal swaps.
-It goes much deeper to capture emotions, convey the right tone, and demonstrate cultural values.
+What is translation in the context of marketing?
+It goes beyond literal swaps.
+It delves much deeper to capture emotions, convey the right tone, and demonstrate cultural values.

 When done well, it builds real connections.